Board and Council

-HFHR is managed by the Management Board composed of five persons and the Board of Directors composed of seven persons.
+HFHR is managed by the Board composed of five persons and the Council composed of eight persons.

-Deputy Chair of the Board – Expert in cause-related documentary film Mr. Nowicki is the co-founder and Program Director (2001-2003), and subsequently (2003- ) the Director of the WATCH DOCS: Human Rights in Film International Film Festival.
-He is the co-founder and Vice-Chair of the Board of Directors of the Social Film Institute (Społeczny Instytut Filmowy) Foundation.
+President of the Board – Expert in cause-related documentary film Mr. Nowicki is the co-founder and Program Director (2001-2003), and subsequently (2003- ) the Director of the WATCH DOCS: Human Rights in Film International Film Festival.
 He works co-operatively with many international film festivals.

 Piotr Kładoczny Ph.D.

 Deputy President of the Board – Piotr Kładoczny has been cooperating with the HFHR since 1996.
 He supervises the works of legal and intervention programmes.
 Piotr Kładoczny is an author of numerous publications regarding criminal substantive law, criminal procedure, criminal executive law and drug policy.
 He is a lecturer at the Faculty of Law and Administration at Warsaw University.

 Secretary of the Board.
 A lawyer and graduate of the Faculty of Law and Administration of the University of Warsaw, Małgorzata has been working at the Helsinki Foundation for Human Rights since 2010.
 She coordinates international advocacy and research activities, including projects carried out in cooperation with the European Union Agency for Fundamental Rights.
 Key areas of Małgorzata’s responsibility are monitoring of the rule of law, the independence of courts and the situation of civil society in Poland and other countries of Central Europe.
 She is an author and co-author of many reports and analytical papers.
 Małgorzata Szuleka is a member of the Warsaw Bar.